geudde/attic-chest/pages/04.season-3/10.meeting-38/07.hercules/docs.md

 Almost believe the thing a planet true,
 And different climes with veneration own,
 A mighty world to Newton e’en unknown.
-In such discourse th’ethereal way they clear,
+In such discourse th’ ethereal way they clear,
 Till Hermes tells the court of Jove they’re near;
 Dauntless they onward speed secure of fame,
 At least thus great Alcides gives his name;
 And now his satellites in homage wait
-Their master’s exit from th’Olympian gate;
+Their master’s exit from th’ Olympian gate;
 The counsel meet when pure effulgent light
 Illumes the sable drapery of the night.
 Forth from Urania’s crest a radiant stream